in-balamurugan/Disaster-Message-Classification-App/README.md

 # Disaster Response Pipeline Project
+A machine learning pipeline to categorize emergency messages based on the needs communicated by the sender and served in a web app built with flask.

+### Folders:

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.